-Dogs are the intentional hosts for heartworms, as well as other mammals like coyotes, fox, wolves, ferrets, and the occasional human.
+Dogs are the intentional hosts for heartworms, as well as other mammals like coyotes, foxes, wolves, ferrets, and the occasional human.
 Cats are atypical hosts but are still very susceptible to the disease.
-Signs are not present in our pets until adult worms are present in the heart and lungs, causing a cough, exercise intolerance, respiratory problems, circulatory issues and weight loss.
+Signs are not present in our pets until adult worms are present in the heart and lungs, causing a cough, exercise intolerance, respiratory problems, circulatory issues, and weight loss.
 Sounds terrible right?
 Well, it is.

 The good news is that Heartworm disease is entirely preventable.

-But before preventive measures can be instituted in dogs, they need to be tested for heartworm disease with an antigen blood test that takes about 10 minutes in the veterinary hospital and tells us whether an animal has even 1 female adult heart worm in their body.
+But before preventive measures can be instituted in dogs, they need to be tested for heartworm disease with an antigen blood test that takes about 10 minutes in the veterinary hospital and tells us whether an animal has even 1 female adult heartworm in their body.
 If the test is positive for the disease, the veterinarian will then look at the blood sample under the microscope to determine if there are microfilaria (larvae) present in the peripheral blood sample.
 If so, the patient is diagnosed as being positive for the disease, and further testing is necessary before a treatment plan can be implemented.
 In some cases, when the disease is so far advanced, it may be decided that the risk of treatment does not outweigh the benefit to the animal and no cure is available.
 If treatment is an option, it is very expensive and not without risk to your pet.

 In cats, the testing for Heartworm disease is not routine because the disease manifests itself differently.
 The typical infection in a cat is primarily in the lungs, not the heart, and most cats do not have circulating microfilaria, making it much harder to diagnose.
-75% of cats with heartworm disease will show signs of chronic respiratory disease, coughing, wheezing, vomiting and weight loss.
+75% of cats with heartworm disease will show signs of chronic respiratory disease, coughing, wheezing, vomiting, and weight loss.
 One of the myths of Heartworm disease in cats is that indoor cats are not susceptible – yet, over 25% of cats that test positive for Heartworm disease are cats that live INDOORS only.
 Mosquitoes can get inside our homes and can cause this disease in our indoor cats.
 A monthly preventative product should be used in cats whether testing for the disease has been done or not – a very different recommendation than in dogs.